clovisjohn/ticker-retriever/releases/list matching/docs.md

 To improve:
 Getting live data instead of manually exporting chat history.

 Get token lists as files from a server which will generate them each hour.
-This will reduce running time.
+This will reduce execution time.

 ## Requirement
 * Python 3+